nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 ### **Use case: UC25 — Unassign one or more Tasks from a Contact**
 Similar to [<ins>UC22](#use-case-uc24-assign-one-or-more-tasks-to-a-contact) except un-assigning tasks from a contact.
-Additionally, it checks to ensure the specified task is currently assigned to the contact, instead of simply existing in the system.
+Additionally, for **Extension 2a.** it checks to ensure the specified task is currently assigned to the contact, instead of simply existing in the system.

 ### **Use case: UC26 — Mark one or more Tasks as Completed**